j127/metalsmith-sass/README.md

 Metalsmith(__dirname)
   .source("src/")
   .destination("build/")
-  .use(sass({
+  .use(
+    sass({
       sourceMap: true,
-    sourceMapContents: true   // This will embed all the Sass contents in your source maps.
+      sourceMapContents: true, // This will embed all the Sass contents in your source maps.
-  }))
+    })
+  )
   .build(function () {
     done();
   });